August 25, 2022

 Annual reports

-For example, most states require registered businesses to file annual reports with up-to-date information about the company.
+Most states require registered businesses to file annual reports with up-to-date information about the company.
 Some states ask for them less frequently, but almost every state requires some form of reporting.

 On top of that, each state has its own annual report requirements and due dates.
 Some states have one annual report due date for every business, while other states stagger deadlines based on the date each company was formed.
-That’s a lot for anyone to keep track of on their own — let alone a small business founder.

 Franchise taxes